 “Knowledge can be best given where there is eagerness to learn, so this is the period when the seed of everything can be sown, the child’s mind being like a fertile field, ready to receive what will germinate into culture.” -Maria Montessori

 Upper Elementary (ages 9 – 12)

 Grades 4 – 6

-Continuing throughout the upper elementary years with the same teachers helps the child identify and enhance academic strengths and meet challenges with confidence.
+Continuing throughout the upper elementary years with many of the same teachers helps the child identify and enhance academic strengths and meet challenges with confidence.

 Upper elementary is a time for taking greater responsibility.
 Students are always willing to help the lower elementary students, perhaps with cleaning a fish tank or explaining a math concept.
 They help take care of the school grounds, the vegetable and flower gardens, and the school facility.
 They also participate in service projects to the greater community outside of the school.

-They learn about animal care in a class on animal husbandry with the nearby cow and donkeys.
-They learn to plan and carry out complex “Going Out” trips such as an excursion to Monticello, the art museum, or the local recycling center.
+They learn about animal care in a class on animal husbandry with nearby friendly donkeys.
+They learn to plan and carry out complex “Going Out” trips such as an excursion to Poplar Forest, the Roanoke art museum, or the local recycling center.